axel-keller/deep-learning-challenge/README.md

-# Report

-# AlphabetSoupCharity Deep Learning Model
+# AlphabetSoupCharity Deep Learning Model Report

 ## **Overview**
 This project aims to build and optimize a deep learning model to predict whether applicants for funding from AlphabetSoupCharity will be successful.
 The goal was to achieve an accuracy of **at least 75%** using a **neural network model (deep learning)**.